stackery/wild-rydes-workshop/05-production.md

 # Production Deployment.
-Now that we've provisioned a development version of the service, you will provision a production version.
+Now that we've provisioned a *development* version of the service, you will provision a *production* version.
 You'll repeat many of the previous steps you've just completed.
-When finished you'll have an entirely new production instance of Wild Rydes running along side your development instance.
+When finished you'll have an entirely new *production* instance of *Wild Rydes* running along side your *development* instance.

 ## Instructions
-### 1. Create a "production" environment
+### 1. Create a *production* environment
 Navigate to the *Environments* view at the top of the dashboard screen.
 Click the **Add an Environment** button.
 Choose an AWS account that you have linked to Stackery in the drop down menu.
 (Your development and production environments can live in the same account or be separate AWS accounts.)
 Name the environment `production` and then click **Create**.

-### 2. Add a "production" Environment Parameter for Unicorn Stable API.
+### 2. Add a *production* Environment Parameter for Unicorn Stable API.
-Click on ENVIRONMENTS at the top of the Stackery screen to be brought to your list of AWS environments.
-Click on the "development" environment.
+Click on **ENVIRONMENTS** at the top of the Stackery screen to be brought to your list of AWS environments.
+Click on the *production* environment.
+On the left hand sidebar click on **PARAMETERS** and add the following parameter value

 ```JSON
 {